Download the Carbon Trust Standard for Water Overview (PDF)

-Achieve the Water Standard
+Achieve the Standard

 Reducing water use is an essential step in the move to a sustainable low carbon economy.

 How you can benefit

-The Carbon Trust Water Standard provides major
+The Carbon Trust Standard for Water provides major benefits:

 - Cut your water use.

 - Benchmark your water use and water efficiency plans.

 - Gain recognition for your water efficiency.